pixelhandler/vertebrae/README.md

 ## Documentation:

-Using docco annotated source code documenation is found in these directories:
+Using docco annotated source code documentation is found in these directories:

     /docs/
     /models/docs/